LHCfitNikhef/smefit_release/README.md

 ## Running
 To run the code you can do:
 ```bash
 python MODE -f your_runcard_name
 ```
-where mode can be NS, MC, SCAN or PF.
+where MODE can be NS, MC, SCAN or PF.
 We refer to the documenttion for more details and tutorials

-### Ruuning in parallel
+### Running in parallel
 To run smefit in parallel openmpi and mpi4py need to be installed inside your python environnement, as detailed above.
 Then you can run:
 ```bash
 mpiexec -n number_of_cores python NS -f your_runcard_name
 ```